What this handout is about

 - support its main points with strong evidence from the story

 - use careful reasoning to explain how that evidence relates to the main points of the interpretation.

 The following steps are intended as a guide through the difficult process of writing an interpretive paper that meets these criteria.
 Writing tends to be a highly individual task, so adapt these suggestions to fit your own habits and inclinations.

 Writing a paper on fiction in 9 steps

 1. Become familiar with the text

-There’s no substitute for a good general knowledge of your story.
-A good paper inevitably begins with the writer having a solid understanding of the work that he or she interprets.
-Being able to have the whole book, short story, or play in your head—at least in a general way—when you begin thinking through ideas will be a great help and will actually allow you to write the paper more quickly in the long run.
-It’s even a good idea to spend some time just thinking about the story.
+There’s no substitute for a good general knowledge of your text.
+A good paper inevitably begins with the writer having a solid understanding of the work that she interprets.
+Being able to have the whole book, short story, poem, or play in your head—at least in a general way—when you begin thinking through ideas will be a great help and will actually allow you to write the paper more quickly in the long run.
+It’s even a good idea to spend some time just thinking about the text.
 Flip back through the book and consider what interests you about this piece of writing—what seemed strange, new, or important?

 2. Explore potential topics